walterhiggins/ScriptCraft/docs/API-Reference.md

-The goal of this module is not so much to enforce restrictions (security or otherwise) but to make it easier for tutors to setup a shared server so students can learn Javascript.
+The goal of this module is not so much to enforce restrictions (security or otherwise) but to make it easier for tutors to setup a shared server so students can learn JavaScript.
 When scripting is turned on, every player who joins the server will have a dedicated directory into which they can save scripts.
 All scripts in such directories are automatically watched and loaded into a global